apiato/apiato/readme.md

 - Automatic dates conversion to ISO format in responses.
 - Optional support for JSON with padding (JSONP).
 - Maintainable and scalable Software Architectural Pattern (using Porto SAP).
-- Fully Object Oriented Code, implementing the best design patterns.
-- Following the PSR-2/PSR-4 coding/autoloading standards.
-- Ready Middlewares for WEB and API Authentication.
+- Ready Middlewares for WEB, API and App Authentication.
 - Easy to support payment gateways (Ready for Stripe and Paypal).
-- Visual .env editor (in the browser).
 - Ready Admin dashboard infrastructure (just drop your admin views).
-- Runs on PHP 5.6.4 and above.
 - Fully detailed documentation (on www.hello-api.readme.io/docs).
 - 100% customizable and Open Code.
 - And much more...